The Texas Historical Marker

 Until about 1920 a parsonage also stood near the church.
 This photo hangs on the back wall of the church.
 I would assume that the water for the church and the parsonage would have to come from a hand dug well.
 I have seen no sign of the parsonage and I assume the well has long been sealed.

-Since my orginal photos included here on this page were taken about
+Since my original photos included here on this page were taken about

 1995, there has been a major restoration.
 It has been returned to

-its orginal colors which has been somewhat shocking to those of us that
+its original colors which has been somewhat shocking to those of us

-don't remember the 1886 version.
-The Rededication service of the
+that don't remember the 1886 version.
+The Rededication service